tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

 #### Updating Backup Custom Resources

 If you have previously created a backup using the `kubectl tg backup create` command, you can modify the backup configuration by employing the `kubectl tg backup update` command.
-Once the `update` command is executed, the backup process will be triggered immediately with the updated settings.
+Once the `update` command is executed.

 Suppose you've already generated a backup using the following command: